aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 3. The API Gateway endpoint URL that is available from the cloud formation stack output needs to be set in the `webapp.py` file.
-This is done by running the `sed` command below.
-Run the following commands to start a streamlit app on SageMaker Studio.
+This is done by running the `sed` command shown below.
+Run the following commands to start a Streamlit app on SageMaker Studio.

     ```` markdown
     ```{bash}